tcdi/plrust/README.md

 which is the location that rustc will look for building those libraries.

 Further usage requires setting the `PLRUST_TARGET` to the appropriate tuple, as this is still an experimental feature, and so is not currently set by default.
 Passing `--features target_postgrestd` to `cargo` also works.
+These are subtly different:

+- `PLRUST_TARGET` is evaluated when the PL/Rust handler builds a function
+- `--features target_postgrestd` is evaluated when the PL/Rust handler is built
+- `PLRUST_TARGET` prevails over `target_postgrestd` if both are set

 This initial build process requires a normal installation of Rust via [`rustup`](https://rustup.rs) and for the relevant location to be writeable on the building host.